pyca/cryptography/docs/development/test-vectors.rst

   an unknown OID for response type.
 The signature on this response is invalid.
 * ``x509/ocsp/resp-successful-no-response-bytes.der`` - An OCSP request with
   a successful response type but the response bytes are missing.
-* ``x509/ocsp/resp-unknown-response-type.der`` - An OCSP response with an
+* ``x509/ocsp/resp-unknown-response-status.der`` - An OCSP response with an
-  unknown response type.
+  unknown response status.

 Custom X.509 OCSP Test Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~